NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 9. Pharmaceutically, sweet balm essential oil and liquid extracts have been shown to possess strong antibacterial and antiviral qualities, particularly against cold sores infection caused by herpes simplex virus (HSV).(Medical disclaimer).

 10. Further, lemon balm tea is a caffeine-free drink.
-Its regular consumption could alleviates morning sickness, nausea and heartburn.
+Its regular consumption could alleviate morning sickness, nausea, and heartburn.

 See the table below for in depth analysis of nutrients: